Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT

-Here, $\chi \in \{|\mathbf{B}|, \rho, V_r\}$ means the corresponding variable, $N^{{\rm LV}_K}$ denotes the number of sample points selected from the simulation results on the $N^{{\rm LV}_K}$-th level mesh, as shown in Fig.~\ref{VrNT60lag}.
-For the $5_{th}$- and $6_{th}$-level meshes at 3 $R_s$ and 21.5 $R_s$, respectively, we selected 218 sample points with a 6-hour interval between two adjacent points.
-Because the $7_{th}$-level mesh output files are extremely large ($\sim$1.7 GB each), we only selected 65 sample points with a 20-hour cadence.
-The subscript ``$^{{\rm LV}_K}$" refers to the corresponding variables in the $K_{th}$-level mesh.
-It can be seen that the simulated magnetic field strength from the $6_{th}$- and $7_{th}$-level meshes is more than $20\%$ and $40\%$ stronger, respectively, than that calculated on the $5_{th}$-level mesh at 0.1 AU.
-It is also noticed that this enhancement in magnetic field strength on finer meshes is more pronounced at 21.5 $R_s$ than at 3 $R_s$.
-Accordingly, the radial velocity increases and the plasma density decreases in the finer mesh, although these fluctuations are less pronounced than the enhancement in magnetic field strength.
+Here, $\chi \in \{|\mathbf{B}|, \rho, V_r\}$ means the corresponding variable, and $N^{{\rm LV}_K}$ denotes the number of sample points selected from the simulation results on the $N^{{\rm LV}_K}_{th}$ level mesh, as shown in Fig.~\ref{VrNT60lag}.
+For the fifth- and sixth-level meshes at 3 $R_s$ and 21.5 $R_s$, respectively, we selected 218 sample points with a 6-hour interval between two adjacent points.
+Because the seventh-level mesh output files are extremely large ($\sim$1.7 GB each), we only selected 65 sample points with a 20-hour cadence.
+The subscript $LV_K$ refers to the corresponding variables in the Kth-level mesh.
+The simulated magnetic field strength from the sixth- and seventh-level meshes is stronger by more than $20\%$ and $40\%$, respectively, than the field calculated on the fifth-level mesh at 0.1 AU.
+This enhancement in the magnetic field strength on finer meshes is also more pronounced at 21.5 $R_s$ than at 3 $R_s$.
+Accordingly, the radial velocity increases and the plasma density decreases in the finer mesh, although these fluctuations are less pronounced than the enhancement in the magnetic field strength.

-These results indicate that the refined mesh can capture open-field regions missed by the coarser mesh, leading to a noticeable increase in the simulated magnetic flux away from the solar surface.
-This, in turn, affects the simulated flow field, typically resulting in an increase in radial velocity and a decrease in plasma density, although the magnitude of the average relative difference is approximately an order of magnitude lower than that observed in the magnetic field strength.
+These results indicate that the refined mesh can capture open field regions that are missed by the coarser mesh, which increases the simulated magnetic flux away from the solar surface noticeably.
+This, in turn, affects the simulated flow field and typically results in an increase in radial velocity and a decrease in plasma density, although the magnitude of the average relative difference is lower by approximately an order of magnitude than that observed in the magnetic field strength.